Threat of EU action on energy spooks German industry

 Hannelore Kraft, state premier of North Rhine-Westphalia, acknowledged that firms operating in Germany would need to move quickly to set aside provisions if EU Competition Commissioner Joaquin Almunia opens a probe.

-"We see big risks," Kraft told reporters in the state capital Duesseldorf.
+"We see big risks," she told reporters in the state capital Duesseldorf.
 "If companies have to build reserves, this could cause a precarious situation for some of them."

 Kraft and Environment minister Peter Altmaier, who are leading the negotiations on a new German government's energy policies, are due to travel to Brussels on Thursday to meet with Almunia and discuss the matter.

-Altmaier, of Chancellor Angela Merkel's conservatives, said he was convinced that Brussels shared his interest in upholding Germany's economic strength, but added that some of the 2,300 companies in the exemption scheme may not deserve the breaks.

-"We must concentrate on companies that compete in the global market (safeguarding their competitiveness), but scrutinize other cases," he said.

-A scrapping of the renewable funding discounts could have a big impact on manufacturing companies, which gave a mixed response to news of the Brussels plans.
+A scrapping of the renewable funding discounts could have a big impact on manufacturing companies such as steelmaker Arcelor Mittal, cement maker HeidelbergCement and copper refiner Aurubis.

-Steelmaker ThyssenKrupp declined to comment while copper refiner Aurubis said it was confident it was not among candidates to be struck off the list, due to its high energy use and presence in global markets.

-Chemical company Evonik said it was not building up any pre-emptive reserves as the outcome was unclear.
+These companies, which are exempted from paying charges that are levied on all consumers as part of government-mandated incentives for renewables, may be forced to make retroactive payments and build up provisions for future charges.

+The exemptions are designed to cushion industry from the rising costs associated with supporting the shift to green energy.
+But Brussels believes they distort competition.

 DOCUMENT DENIAL

-A document made available to Reuters on Tuesday suggested the government was prepared to reduce the discounts by more than 1 billion euros ($1.35 billion).
+A document made available to Reuters on Tuesday suggested the government was prepared to reduce the discounts, currently enjoyed by mining, metals, cement, recycling and food companies, by more than 1 billion euros ($1.35 billion).

 The German government denied any plans to do away with the discounts, with the environment ministry describing the document as "an information paper at a technical level, which the minister did not approve".